ghjeong12/ghjeong12.github.io/_posts/2012-02-07-example-content.md

 title: Example content
 ---

+I will just keep this post for the future reference.

 <div class="message">
   Howdy!
 This is an example blog post that shows several types of HTML content supported in this theme.